r3c0n75/bitburner-scripts/REMOTE_API_DAILY_WORKFLOW.md

 # Navigate to Remote API workspace
 cd C:\Users\YourUsername\bitburner\bitburner-remote-api

-# Start the server (leave this running all day)
+# Start the file sync (leave this running all day)
-npm run watch
+npm run watch:remote
 ```

 **Expected output:**
 ```
-[watch:remote] Server is ready, running on 12525!
+Server is ready, running on 12525!
 ```

 **💡 Tip:** Minimize this PowerShell window - don't close it!